SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: The Six Steps of the SpyHammer Attack

-{\bf Monitoring Canary Cells to Estimate Temperature.} After enrolling the canary cells, the attacker monitors canary cells (i.e., check if the enrolled canary cells are vulnerable to RowHammer) to detect temperature changes, instead of accessing large regions of DRAM to calculate the \gls{ber}.
+After enrolling the canary cells, the attacker monitors canary cells (i.e., check if the enrolled canary cells are vulnerable to RowHammer) to detect temperature changes, instead of accessing large regions of DRAM to calculate the \gls{ber}.
 By comparing the \gls{ber} associated with different canary cells, the attacker can infer relative temperature changes using the same methodology as used in Step~4.

-To minimize the number of DRAM accesses, the attacker can use a limited amount of canary cells per temperature, or access DRAM rows that have a large number of canary cells.
+To minimize the number of DRAM accesses, the attacker can use a limited \agy{number of canary cells per temperature or access DRAM rows with many} canary cells.